AdobeDocs/commerce-webapi/src/pages/graphql/develop/index.md

 Attribute | Data type | Description
 --- | --- | ---
-`aggregations` | [[Aggregation]]({{ page.baseurl }}/graphql/queries/products.html#Aggregation) | Layered navigation aggregations
+`aggregations` | [[Aggregation]](../schema/products/queries/products.md#aggregation-attributes) | Layered navigation aggregations
-`items` | [[ProductInterface]]({{ page.baseurl }}/graphql/queries/products.html#ProductInterface) | An array of products that match the specified search criteria
+`items` | [[ProductInterface]](../schema/products/queries/products.md#productinterface-attributes) | An array of products that match the specified search criteria
-`page_info` | [SearchResultPageInfo]({{ page.baseurl }}/graphql/queries/products.html#SearchResultPageInfo) | An object that includes the `page_info` and `currentPage` values specified in the query
+`page_info` | [SearchResultPageInfo](../schema/products/queries/products.md#searchresultpageinfo-attributes) | An object that includes the `page_info` and `currentPage` values specified in the query
-`sort_fields` |  [SortFields]({{ page.baseurl }}/graphql/queries/products.html#SortFields) | An object that includes the default sort field and all available sort fields
+`sort_fields` |  [SortFields](../schema/products/queries/products.md#sortfields-attributes) | An object that includes the default sort field and all available sort fields
 `total_count` | Int | The number of products in the category that are marked as visible.
 By default, in complex products, parent products are visible, but their child products are not

 ### Define the output interface

 In many cases, the response contains data that was either not available as input, or was transformed in some manner from the input.
 For example, when you specify a price in an input filter, the application evaluates it as a Float value.
 However, `Price` output objects contain a Float value, a currency value, and possibly minimum/maximum values and tax adjustments.
 You can define a `typeResolver` to point to the Resolver object, which interprets the GraphQL query.
 If your module contains only attributes that extend another module, then this parameter is optional.
 Otherwise, it is required.
-See [Resolvers]({{ page.baseurl }}/graphql/develop/resolvers.html) for more information.
+See [Resolvers](resolvers.md) for more information.

 Output types that represent entities that can be manipulated (created, updated, or removed) and/or can be cached on the client MUST have `id` field.
 The type of the field SHOULD be `ID`.